Gimbo44/Udacity_PopularMovies/README.md

 # NOTE!!!
 My api key has not been included (obviously).
-Please go to the api.xml file found inside the res directory and insert your api key there.
+Please create a new string resource with the name="api_key", it should look something like this:
+<string name="api_key">YOUR API KEY </string>

 Following content is copied from Udacity's project page.